MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-insights.md

 ## Notes analysis

 **What do I need in order to use Notes analysis?​**<br>
-Notes analysis requires Office 365.​
+Notes analysis requires Microsoft 365.​

 **How do I enable Notes analysis?​**<br>
 Install [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] and enable the Notes analysis feature from **Settings** > **AI setup**.​